 If your website is product or service-based, make sure that you provide enough information around your offer.
-You may link to additional support pages that explain more about your product or service.
+You may want to link it to additional support pages that explain more about your product or service.

-In order to check whether all your links are working, the first step is to check for broken links.
-You can use tools like Brokenlinkcheck (free up to 3k links) or Xenu's Link Sleuth or Deadlinkchecker (free up to 2K links).
+In order to make sure all your links are working, the first step is to check for broken links.
+You can use tools like Brokenlinkcheck (free up to 3k links) or Xenu’s Link Sleuth or Deadlinkchecker (free up to 2K links).

 Menus: Some people forget the importance of a clean and straightforward menu structure.
 Your menu is not just a widget.
 It is one of the most important features of your website.